rzinak/oblivion/README.md

 - field injection
 - constructor injection (aint tweaked for multiple constructors with args yet)
 - you can give an unique name to your instance
+- prototype beans (gives us independent instances even when using the same identifier)

 also created two annotations to use: @Oblivion and @OblivionService.